 Men’s Shed Program a Winner

-‘This program was a fantastic collaboration between Tablelands Regional Council, Atherton Men’s Shed, Malcolm Fraser from Atherton Community Health and Carla Barletta from FNQ Health and Fitness,’ said Councillor Bernie Wilce.
+‘This program was a fantastic collaboration between Tablelands Regional Council, Atherton Men’s Shed, Atherton Community Health and FNQ Health and Fitness,’ said Councillor Bernie Wilce.

-‘The Health Needs Assessment 2019–22 by Northern Queensland Primary Health Network showed older men in our region have low levels of physical activity compared to other areas in FNQ.
+‘The Health Needs Assessment 2019–22 by Northern Queensland Primary Health Network showed older men in our region have low levels of physical activity compared to other areas in FNQ and we are committed to delivering opportunities of physical activity and social engagement to older Tablelanders (Age-Friendly Strategy ).

-‘Some of the men lost well over 10kg and, more importantly, have made exercise and healthy eating part of their every day.
+‘Some of the participants in the original program lost well over 10kg and, more importantly, these men have made exercise and healthy eating part of their every day.